 Welcome

 I'm an Economist at the Federal Reserve Board.
-My research interests are in macroeconomics, household finance, and applied microeconomics.
-I'm especially interested in theories of household behavior with implications for housing markets, financial regulation, and public policy.
+My research interests are in macroeconomics, household finance, housing, and applied microeconomics.
+I'm especially interested in theories of household behavior with implications for macroeconomic and public policy.

-I previously worked as an Assistant Professor of Economics at the University of Copenhagen.
-I continue to act as an External Lecturer at the University of Copenhagen, where I teach a graduate course on Heterogeneous Agent Macro Models.
-I'm also a Research Associate at the Center for Economic Behavior and Inequality (CEBI) in Copenhagen and the Institute for Fiscal Studies (IFS) in London.
-I completed my PhD in Economics at the University of Oxford, during which time I was a visiting student at Yale University and a visiting scholar at the IFS.
+Previously I was an Assistant Professor of Economics at the University of Copenhagen.
+I remain affiliated with the Center for Economic Behavior and Inequality (CEBI) in Copenhagen and the Institute for Fiscal Studies (IFS) in London.
+I completed my PhD in Economics at the University of Oxford, during which I was a visiting student at Yale University.

 What's new?